 UAT's ability to fully investigate and respond may be limited if the Complainant requests anonymity or declines to participate in an investigation.
 For example, if a Complainant requests that their name or other identifiable information not be shared with the Respondent or that no formal action be taken, UAT may be limited in its ability to fully respond to the complaint.
-UAT will, however, take other action to limit the effects of the Sexual Misconduct and prevent its recurrence.
+UAT will, however, take other actions to limit the effects of the alleged sex discrimination and prevent its recurrence.

-In instances where the Title IX Coordinator determines that UAT must proceed with an investigation despite the request of the Complainant, the Title IX Coordinator will inform the Complainant of UAT's intention to initiate an investigation.
+In instances where the Title IX Coordinator determines that UAT must proceed with an investigation despite the request of the Complainant, the Title IX Coordinator will inform the Complainant of UAT's intention to file a complaint and initiate an investigation.